 Index is Seasonally Adjusted, 2010=100

-In November 2013, the PA Pulse is down 2.2 percent from its October 2013 value, and now stands about 0.1 percent lower than it did a year ago.
-The PA Freight Pulse went down by a seasonally adjusted 2.2 percent from last month, and the PA Passenger Pulse went down by a seasonally adjusted 2.3 percent from its October value.
+In April 2014, the PA Pulse down 0.2 percent from its March 2014 value, and now stands about 0.3 percent higher than it did a year ago.
+The PA Freight Pulse went down by a seasonally adjusted 0.3 percent from last month, and the PA Passenger Pulse stayed constant did not change from its March value.

 |PA Pulse||PA Freight Pulse||PA Passenger Pulse|

 The following table shows how the values of the indices have varied over the past year.

 |PA Combined Pulse||PA Freight Pulse||PA Passenger Pulse|

 The PA Pulse is a timely, multimodal, and seasonally adjusted indicator that captures freight and passenger activity levels at the region’s ports, airports, and interstate crossings.
 It represents a broad cross section of transportation activity in the New York-New Jersey region, as the facilities and networks served by the Port Authority are some of the principal gateways to the city and region.
 While the indices do not precisely account for every passenger or every dollar worth of freight that passes through Port Authority facilities, they approximate those quantities closely using observed data.